 If you’re a complete beginner or you haven’t made cold process, hot process or liquid soaps before, I strongly recommend you follow a tutorial/pre-formulated recipe before formulating your own soap recipe using this lye calculator.

 For Making Solid Soap

-Take a look at cold process soap making for beginners.
+Take a look at how to make cold process soap at home.
 It seems complicated at first, but it’s actually very easy.
 This is a great resource for anyone looking to pick up this wonderful hobby!